 Showing at the London Spanish Film Festival

 The month of September ends with the participation of the Cervantes Institute in the acclaimed London Spanish Film Festival through two screenings.
-First, on September 26 at 6:30 pm the documentary Peret will be screened, I am the rumba, by Paloma Zapata, niece of the acclaimed and respected artist.
+First, on September 26 at 6:30 pm the documentary Peret will be screened, “Peret: the King of the Gypsy Rumba”, by Paloma Zapata, niece of the acclaimed and respected artist.

 Winner of the Best International Film at the MUVI Music Film Festival 2019, it is a must for music lovers.
 This is an intimate portrait and at the same time a tribute to Pere Pubill Calaf, Peret for the whole world, the king of Catalan rumba for history raised in the humble neighborhood of Sant Antoni, in Barcelona.